jcornaz/heron/CONTRIBUTING.md

 ## Ask for help, request a feature or report a bug

-Feel free to create an [issue](https://github.com/jcornaz/heron/issues).
+Feel free to create an [issue](https://github.com/jcornaz/heron/issues) or open a [discussion](https://github.com/jcornaz/heron/discussions)

 You can also discuss with me on Discord (@Jomag)